zainiba/art101/tutorials/tuts/05d_p5_4_objectsAndArrays/README.md

     console.log(emptyList);

-Better yet, we could add A LOT of things to it using a loop.
+Better yet, we could add A LOT of things to an array using a single loop.

+*What does this code do?*

     // empty array
     let listOfThrees = [];